CIRES-Geomagnetism/CANREx-Code/README.md

 "X": Latitude "Y": Longitude "Z": Residual Magnetic Anomaly Value "uncertainty": Uncertainty/error in Z

+    How to run the code:
-    Create csv, ensure input coordinates are in lat/lon (epsg: 4326) Set output coordinste projection desired (we used UTM Zone 11 North, epsg: 32611) Set your desired grid cellsize (we used 4000, the same as EMAG2v3 cellsize of 2 arc-minutes) Enter the projected grid bounds
+    1. Create csv, ensure input coordinates are in lat/lon (epsg: 4326)
+    2. Set output coordinste projection desired (we used UTM Zone 11 North, epsg: 32611)
+    3. Set your desired grid cellsize (we used 4000, the same as EMAG2v3 cellsize of 2 arc-minutes)
+    4. Enter the projected grid bounds

 NOTES: